null

 Christopher Grey explains how to recreate the look of portrait lighting from the 1950s.

 Photographer Chris Grey is an expert on lighting.
 He's written seven books on the subject, teaches classes and workshops, and is a strong advocate for precise control in the studio.
-To see more of his work, or to find his books and DVDs, visit his Web site.
+To see more of his work, or to find his books and DVDs.

 Photography as a medium went through some astounding changes in the 1950s.
 Studio strobes were more commonplace, although rather dangerous, and softer light began to replace the harder light popular in previous decades.
 Color film stocks, both film and paper, were significantly improved, and, as more photographers worked in color, costs came down.